U.S.-Mexico Academic Mobility: Trends, Challenges, and Opportunities

 Through both a qualitative and quantitative study of US-Mexico academic mobility as well as a comparative analysis of academic mobility globally, this study highlights areas where the USMexico higher education mobility framework is strong and others where there is much to improve.
 We argue for the importance of increasing mobility of higher education actors as well as for a set of transformative policy measures for our region’s higher education system.
 Together, these actions will both increase the region’s research capacity and provide a stronger pool of human capital.
 Government, industry, and other private partners must work together with higher education institutions to reverse the region’s downward trend of academic mobility.
-Collectively, leadership from within the higher education community—including universities, colleges, and junior colleges—along with partners in industry, government and the philanthropic community must create a framework for higher education mobility that is voluntary and flexible over time and that incentivizes investments that support long-term bilateral engagement.
+Collectively, leadership from within the higher education community—including universities, colleges, and junior colleges—along with partners in industry, government, and the philanthropic community must create a framework for higher education mobility that is voluntary and flexible over time and that incentivizes investments that support long-term bilateral engagement.
 We must also identify strategic academic fields and then build higher education clusters around these fields.
 Implementation of these measures will require long-term infrastructure for policy articulation, institutional coordination, and financial sustainability.
 Finally, a bold rethinking of academic accreditation and licensing of professionals in strategic technical fields will be crucial to the continued competitiveness of the region.